-LSC proposes to create a new section 1611.3, Financial Eligibility Policies, based on requirements currently found in sections 1611.5(a), 1611.3(a)-(c) and 1611.6.
-The new section 1611.3 would address in one section recipients' responsibilities for adopting and implementing financial eligibility policies.
-Under the proposed new section, the current requirement that recipients' governing bodies have to adopt policies for determining financial eligibility would be retained.
-LSC proposes, however, to change the current requirement for an annual review of these policies and instead require recipients' governing bodies to conduct triennial reviews of policies.
+LSC is creating a new section 1611.3, Financial Eligibility Policies, based on requirements currently found in sections 1611.5(a), 1611.3(a)-(c) and 1611.6.
+The comments generally supported these revisions, although LSC received a few comments suggesting some changes to what was proposed.
+LSC adopts the revisions as proposed, with certain amendments, as discussed below.

+The new section 1611.3 addresses in one section recipients' responsibilities for adopting and implementing financial eligibility policies.
+Under the new section, the current requirement that recipients' governing bodies have to adopt policies for determining financial eligibility is retained.
+However, LSC is changing the current requirement for an annual review of these policies and instead will now require recipients' governing bodies to conduct triennial reviews of policies.
 The Working Group agreed that an annual review was unnecessary and has tended to result in rather pro forma reviews of policies.
-In contrast, a triennial review requirement would be sufficient to ensure that financial eligibility policies remain relevant and would encourage a more thorough and thoughtful review when such review is undertaken.
-The section would also add an express requirement that recipients adopt implementing procedures.
-While this is already implicit in the current regulation, LSC believes it would be better for this requirement to be expressly stated.
-Such implementing procedures could be adopted either by a recipient's governing body or by the recipient's management.
+LSC believes that a triennial review requirement will be sufficient to ensure that financial eligibility policies remain relevant and will encourage a more thorough and thoughtful review when such review is undertaken.
+The section also adds an express requirement that recipients adopt implementing procedures.
+While this is already implicit in the current regulation, LSC believes it is preferable for this requirement to be Such implementing procedures may be adopted either by a recipient's expressly stated. governing body or by the recipient's management.
+LSC received several comments supporting these changes and no comments objecting to them.
+Accordingly, LSC adopts the revisions as proposed.

-Proposed section 1611.3 would also contain certain minimum requirements for the content of recipient's financial eligibility policies.
-Specifically, LSC proposes that the recipient's financial eligibility policy must:
+Section 1611.3 also contains certain minimum requirements for the content of recipient's financial eligibility policies.
+Specifically, LSC is requiring that the recipient's financial eligibility policy must:

-- specify that only applicants for service determined to be financially eligible under the policy may be further considered for LSC-funded service; - establish annual income ceilings of no more than 125% of the current DHHS Federal Poverty Guidelines amounts; - establish asset ceilings; and - specify that, notwithstanding any other provisions of the regulation or the recipient's financial eligibility policies, in assessing the financial eligibility of an individual known to be a victim of domestic violence, the recipient shall consider only the income and assets of the individual applicant and shall not consider any assets jointly held with the abuser.
+- specify that only applicants for service determined to be financially eligible under the policy may be further considered for LSC-funded service; - establish annual income ceilings of no more than 125% of the current DHHS Federal Poverty Guidelines amounts; - establish asset ceilings; and - specify that, notwithstanding any other provisions of the regulation or the recipient's financial eligibility policies, in assessing the financial eligibility of an individual known to be a victim of domestic violence, the recipient shall consider only the income and assets of the applicant and shall not consider any assets jointly held with the abuser.

-In establishing income and asset ceilings, the recipient would have to consider the cost of living in the locality; the number of clients who can be served by the resources of recipient; the potentially eligible population at various ceilings; and the availability of other sources of legal assistance.
+In establishing income and asset ceilings, the recipient will have to consider the cost of living in the locality; the number of clients who can be served by the resources of recipient; the potentially eligible population at various ceilings; and the availability of other sources of legal assistance.
 With respect to assets of domestic violence victims jointly held with their abusers, this requirement applies when the applicant has made the recipient aware that he or she is a victim of domestic violence.

-In addition, LSC proposes to permit recipients to adopt financial eligibility policies which provide for authorized exceptions to the annual income ceiling pursuant to proposed section 1611.5 and for waiver of the asset ceiling for an applicant in a particular case under unusual circumstances and when approved by the Executive Director or his/her designee.
-Finally, LSC proposes to permit recipients to adopt financial eligibility policies which permit financial eligibility to be established by reference to an applicant's receipt of benefits from a governmental program for low-income individuals or families consistent with proposed section 1611.4(b).
+In addition, this section permits recipients to adopt financial eligibility policies which provide for authorized exceptions to the annual income ceiling pursuant to section 1611.5 and for waiver of the asset ceiling for an applicant in a particular case under unusual circumstances and when approved by the Executive Director or his/her designee.
+Finally, LSC will permit recipients to adopt financial eligibility policies which permit financial eligibility to be established by reference to an applicant's receipt of benefits from a governmental program for low-income individuals or families consistent with section 1611.4(b).